 Unlike traditional brake system setups, this system has no physical link between the brake pedal and the hydraulics that operate the brakes.
 It is also known as brake-by-wire.
 Instead, a computer controls their activation and gives the vehicle a certain degree of autonomy.
 This allows the vehicle to adjust braking power to current road conditions, which ensures the best possible braking performance at any given moment.

 The system’s heart is the SBC module, which incorporates the ABS pump and brake booster functions into one unit.
-It uses an electric pump pressuring brake fluid, which is stored in a reservoir beneath it.
+It uses an electric pump pressuring brake fluid stored in a reservoir beneath it.
 A series of valves also distribute and control the brake fluid pressure for each wheel while braking.
-This system relies on a range of sensors to understand vehicles’ behavior on the road and drivers’ intentions.
+This system relies on various sensors to understand vehicles’ behavior on the road and drivers’ intentions.

 Given the complexity of this system and its safety-critical nature, even the slightest irregularity will offset its operation.
 Depending on the failure causing the issue and its severity, this can affect the braking performance.